Student Charter

 In what language are the classes for my study programme and the exams conducted?

-Can I compose my range of subjects myself?
+Can I compose my education programme myself?

-Students can apply to the relevant Examining Board to do a study programme based on a range of subjects that they have composed themselves.
-The Education and Examination Regulations contain more information about following a study programme with a self-composed range of subjects.
+Students can apply to the relevant Examining Board to do a study programme based on a programme that they have composed themselves.

 Education programme of the study